cakephp/docs/en/controllers/components.rst

 .. php:class:: Component

-    The base Component class offers a few methods for lazily loading other Components through :php:class:`ComponentCollection` as well as dealing with common handling of settings.
+    The base Component class offers a few methods for lazily loading other Components through :php:class:`Cake\\Controller\ComponentRegistry` as well
+    as dealing with common handling of settings.
 It also provides prototypes for all the component callbacks.

-.. php:method:: __construct(ComponentCollection $collection, $settings = array())
+.. php:method:: __construct(ComponentRegistry $registry, $settings = array())

     Constructor for the base component class.
 All ``$settings`` that are also public properties will have their values changed to the